Filing a Workers’ Compensation Claim in New Jersey

 If You’ve Been Hurt at Work, Call Our Experienced Workers’ Compensation Attorneys

 When they’ve been injured on the job, workers know that they are eligible for workers’ compensation benefits but they may not be sure how to go about filing a claim.
 Navigating the claims process can be difficult.
 The experienced workers’ compensation attorneys at Shebell & Shebell, LLC fight for injured workers throughout New Jersey.
-Our offices are located in Shrewsbury and Newark.
+Our office is located in Shrewsbury.